Official defends Mississippi Capitol Police pursuits

 In a community meeting organized by Jackson City Councilman Kenneth Stokes, Tindell vowed that “bad actors” in the Capitol Police would be held accountable.
 He also said there is a “criminal element” in Jackson “that is not used to being policed.”

-"Don’t sit here and complain about crime and death and murder and kids killing kids and tell me there’s respect for law enforcement.
+“Don’t sit here and complain about crime and death and murder and kids killing kids and tell me there’s respect for law and order.
 Because there’s not,” Tindell said.

 One woman she her son died fourth months ago.
 She said “arresting and killing” people shouldn’t be the only way to prevent crime.

-Note: This story has been updated to correct a quote from Mississippi Public Safety Commissioner Sean Tindell.
-Tindell said “law and order," not “law enforcement.”